Basketball Offense - 3-2 Zone OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 First, if your point guard can shoot the 3-pointer, he/she should get some open shots against this zone, since the middle defender is playing off the point.

 Use a two guard front and put your best shooter in the ball-side corner, running the baseline.
-Put your two post players along both sides of the lane, in the gaps above the low defenders but below the outside defenders (Diagram A).
+Put your two post players along both sides of the lane, in the gaps above the low defenders but below the outside defenders (diagram A).
 Attack this zone from the corners.

-If the opposite low post defender comes over to help, you can dump it to your weak-side low post (Diagram C).
-But if he/she is being covered by the weak-side wing defender, then kick it out to O3 for the shot from the wing... either the weak-side low post or weak-side wing should be open.
+If the opposite low post defender comes over to help, you can dump it to your weak-side low post (diagram C).
+But if he/she is being covered by the weak-side wing defender, then kick it out to O3 for the shot from the wing.
+Either the weak-side low post or weak-side wing should be open.

 Now let's look at two options for inside screens.
-For success, you will have to recognize how the zone covers the ball-side low block when the ball is in the corner.
+For success, you have to recognize how the zone covers the ball-side low block when the ball is in the corner.
 They can cover it by either: